 Do a quick check for us and let us know.
 Are your teeth clean?
 Do they sparkle and shine?
 If you feel your teeth with your tongue, do they feel smooth?
 Or do you feel bumps or do your teeth feel gritty?
 Do you know the last time your teeth were cleaned?
 If you aren’t even sure you have had your teeth cleaned this year, it is definitely time to do it.
 You need to come in and get your teeth cleaned - not only for your dental health but for your overall health as well.

-Regular dental checkups are a great way to prevent tooth decay and gum disease.
+Regular dental exams are a great way to prevent tooth decay and gum disease.
 Research says that over 65 million Americans suffer from gum disease, which leads to the loss of a tooth.
 Half of all adults in the United States have lost a tooth because of tooth decay.
 We want to make those numbers decrease.
 Give Bryan Hill, DDS a chance to talk to you about why teeth cleaning is so important.

 Why You Should Come in to See Us